Points of Interest

 In addition to all the fun things to see and do in DeSoto State Park, there are many things to see and do in DeKalb County, Alabama.

-One of DeSoto State Park's partner agencies, Little River Canyon National Preserve is located about 10 miles south of DeSoto State Park in Little River Canyon National Preserve on AL Hwy 35.
+One of DeSoto State Park's partner agencies, Little River Canyon National Preserve is located about 10 miles south of DeSoto State Park on AL Hwy 35.
 Known as one of the deepest canyons East of the Mississippi, numerous small waterfalls and creeks dot the landscape along with massive sandstone bluffs, large expanses of rocks, rapids and rock outcrops.
+JSU's Little River Canyon Center is the headquarters/visitor center of Little River Canyon

 Fort Payne, Alabama